JakBul/Premier-League-Quiz/README.md

 - Quiz Section which contains 10 Questions with 4 possible answers
 - Every question has only one correct answer
 - Only after answering each question, the user can move to another one
-- After the last question the result will be shown in the Result Box section
+- After the last question, the result will be shown in the Result Box section
 - User can go back to the menu of the game if needs or play again upon clicking on the button Try Again

 ### **Structure**

-This is one-page website to reach simplicity.
+This is the one-page website to reach simplicity.

 I chose the following order for the gameplay 'Main Page > Popup Window with rules > Quiz Section > Result Box', as I felt this would allow the whole quiz to be digested in the best way.